wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    <pre>C:\Users\wilsonmar\AppData\Roaming\npm\node_modules</pre>

 1. Eclipse needs to know the path to a "Main" file.
 That's the <strong>cli.js</strong> file.
-   Copy that file to the root of your test assets repository folder from ???
+   So copy the whole <strong>protractor folder</strong> from under node_modules into the root of your test assets repository project's folder.

+   Then specify the Main file as: <tt>$(workspace_loc:/Js1/protractor/built/cli.js)</tt>

 Alternately, if on Eclipse configured with the Protractor plugin: